Rudolf Jordan (politician): Early life

-In 1926 he emigrated to Australia, returning to Germany in 1927.
+In 1926, he emigrated to Australia, returning to Germany in 1927.

 Nazi Party career

-On 17 November 1929 Jordan was elected to Kassel's municipal parliament and Hesse-Nassau's provincial Landtag as an NSDAP member, and in December of the same year he was elected as Fulda's only NSDAP city councillor.
-Between 1929 and January 1931, Jordan served as the Party Ortsgruppenleiter (Local Group Leader) in Fulda.
-Also in November 1929, Jordan founded the Party newspaper Der Fuldaer Beobachter ("The Fulda Observer") whose name was freely borrowed from the Party's official paper, the Völkischer Beobachter.
+Between 1929 and January 1931, Jordan served as the Party Ortsgruppenleiter (local group leader) in Fulda.
+On 17 November 1929, he was elected to Kassel's municipal parliament and Hesse-Nassau's provincial Landtag as an NSDAP member where he would serve until 1931.
+Also in November 1929, Jordan founded the Party newspaper Der Fuldaer Beobachter (The Fulda Observer) whose name was freely borrowed from the Party's official paper, the Völkischer Beobachter.
+In December 1929, he was elected as Fulda's only NSDAP city councillor.
 Owing to his political activities, he was dismissed from his teaching job on 22 December 1929.
 In 1930, Jordan was made Aussenpolitischer Schriftleiter (foreign policy editor) of the NSDAP Gau newspaper Der Sturm (The Storm) whose offices were in Kassel.

-On 19 January 1931, Jordan was summoned to Munich by Gregor Strasser, the Reichsorganisationsleiter, and was personally met by Adolf Hitler who appointed him Gauleiter of Halle-Merseburg.
+On 19 January 1931, Jordan was summoned to Munich by Gregor Strasser, the Reichsorganisationsleiter, and was personally met by Adolf Hitler who appointed him Gauleiter of Halle-Merseburg in the Province of Saxony.
+In April 1932, he was elected to the Saxon provincial Landtag.
 On 6 June 1932, Jordan wrote to Strasser concerning the alleged Jewish origins of Reinhard Heydrich, the head of the Sicherheitsdienst, the intelligence service of the SS.
 Strasser passed Jordan's letter to the NSDAP's chief racial investigator, Dr. Achim Gercke, who dismissed the allegation on 22 June.

-Despite this, Jordan continued his rise within the Party ranks, serving in the Prussian Landtag between 24 April 1932 and 14 October 1933, and being elected to its executive council in March 1933.
-That month he also became the leader of the Nazi faction in both the provincial Landtag of the Province of Saxony and the municipal parliament of Halle.
-He also was named the Plenipotentiary for Saxony to the Reichsrat from 12 March 1933 until its abolition on 14 February 1934.
+Despite this, Jordan continued his rise within the Party ranks, serving in the Landtag of Prussia between 24 April 1932 and 14 October 1933, and being elected to its executive council in March 1933.
+That month he also became the leader of the Nazi faction in both the Saxon provincial Landtag and the municipal parliament of Halle.
+He also was named the plenipotentiary for Saxony to the Reichsrat from 12 March 1933 until its abolition on 14 February 1934.
 On 11 July 1933, Jordan was appointed to the Prussian State Council.
 He also became the editor of the Mitteldeutschen Nationalzeitung in Halle and the weekly Der Kampf (The Struggle).